lucasjdepaola/findall/README.md

 ## more serious usage

 If you're overwhelmed by a massive amount of files, and would like to scan your own computer of any vulnerable words such as password, seed, privkey, etc, this program would be one of your only chances to do such without wrapping fd. ```findall txt password``` in root directory can scan your entire computer for password related text inside a file, allowing you to find any bad security practices in around a minute.
+You'd be surprised with what this tool can find on your computer.